sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 #### 3.1.1 SubscribeSession

+`SubscribeSession` object is used to share the YANG path to DB mappings across translib APIs. gNMI server should create a new `SubscribeSession` instance for each subscribe RPC by calling `NewSubscribeSession()` and keep passing it to the other APIs it calls.
+Translib APIs will read/write the context info from that object. gNMI server must close the session before ending the subscribe RPC.

 ```go
 // NewSubscribeSession creates a new SubscribeSession object.
 // Caller MUST close the session before exiting the rpc.